 Also, the tone of the questions should be friendly, as if you were sitting across from the person and asking them the questions to their face.
-Chris believes that seven questions is the ideal number, as it takes about two minutes to take, which is about timeframe for a user’s attention span.
+Josh believes that seven questions is the ideal number, as it takes about two minutes to take, which is about timeframe for a user’s attention span.

 4. How Often Should You Put Out Quizzes?

-Chris believes you should start with one quiz and see how that goes, but some people find success doing weekly quizzes or even daily quizzes.
+Josh believes you should start with one quiz and see how that goes, but some people find success doing weekly quizzes or even daily quizzes.

 He also suggests trying the quizzes into certain time windows, such as holidays or seasons.
 Themed quizzes make it even easier for people to relate.
 If there are any current fads going around, you can tie your quizzes into that, as well.